 What is involved in kidney transplant surgery?

 Once an organ becomes available to your child, you and your child will be immediately called to the hospital.
-This call can occur at any time, so you should always be prepared to go to the hospital, if needed.
-Once at the hospital, the child will have some more final blood work and tests to confirm the organ is a match.
+This call can occur at any time.
+So you should always be prepared to go to the hospital, if needed.
+Once at the hospital, your child will have final blood work and tests to confirm the organ is a match.

-Post-operative care for kidney transplant:
+What postoperative care occurs for kidney transplants?

 What is rejection?